Castle Grant

 Castle Grant stands a mile north of Grantown-on-Spey and was the former seat of the Clan Grant chiefs of Strathspey in Highlands, Scotland.
 It was originally named Freuchie Castle but was renamed Grant in 1694.
 The castle is a Category A listed building and the grounds are included in the Inventory of Gardens and Designed Landscapes in Scotland.
+The castle was sold by the Grant family in 1983, remaining in private ownership since.

 History

 15th-16th centuries

 The castle is a Z-plan tower house that dates from the fifteenth century.
 The lands had been held by the Clan Comyn but passed to the Grants in the fifteenth century and it became their main stronghold.

-The castle was originally named Freuchie Castle and James Grant of Freuchie supported James V of Scotland.
+The castle was originally named Freuchie (from 'Fraoichaich', Scottish Gaelic descriptor for being of or abounding in, Heather) Castle and James Grant of Freuchie supported James V of Scotland.

 17th-18th centuries

 The sixth laird, John Grant, made some improvements to the building.
 The castle was decorated with stone heraldic beasts and animals carved by Ralph Rawlinson.
 The long gallery and the heads of the dormer windows were painted and gilded by John Anderson of Aberdeen.
 Although the Grants were Protestants, they joined James Graham, 1st Marquess of Montrose during the Scottish Civil War in the 1640s.
 The name of the castle changed from Freuchie Castle to Castle Grant in 1694 when the lands were made into the regality of Grant.

 Ludovick Grant, the eighth laird, supported the Hanoverians against the Stewarts and fought against the Jacobites in both the Jacobite rising of 1715 and the Jacobite rising of 1745.
 However Castle Grant was occupied by the Jacobites.

 In 1787, Robert Burns visited Castle Grant.